Raj19022000/Tabular-RL/README.md

 H : hole, fall to your doom
 G : goal, where the frisbee is located
 The episode ends when you reach the goal or fall in a hole.
-You receive a reward of 1 if you reach the goal, and zero other
+You receive a reward of 1 if you reach the goal, and zero other.

+Comment or uncomment in the frozen_lake(solution).py file to opt between a deterministic and a stochastic environment.